-- 2. Summary of significant accounting policies (continued) - 2.10 Insurance contracts (continued) - (a) Recognition and measurement (continued) Annuity contracts
+- 2.10 Insurance contracts (continued)

+- (a) Recognition and measurement (continued)

+- Annuity contracts

 These are deferred annuity contracts.
 These contracts provide for payment of a regular income upon maturity of the contract.

 (b) Liability adequacy test

 At the reporting date, liability adequacy tests were performed to ensure the adequacy of the contract liabilities.
 In performing these tests, current best estimates of future contractual cash flows and claims handling and administration expenses are used.
 Any deficiency is immediately charged to profit or loss by establishing a provision for losses arising from liability adequacy tests.